ak12345569/HEAT_SENSOR/1_Requirements/README.md

-# Temperature Measurement using LM35 and AVR Microcontroller
+# Temperature Measurement using AVR Microcontroller
 # Features
 * Displays OF TEMPRATURE.
 * Automatically detect the temperature.